react-native-modal/react-native-modal/README.md

 Make sure your `animationIn` and `animationOut` are set correctly.
 We noticed that, for example, using `fadeIn` as an exit animation makes the modal flicker (it should be `fadeOut`!).
+Also, some users have noticed that setting backdropTransitionOutTiming={0} can fix the flicker without affecting the animation.

 ## Available animations